Ariflo/GulpMochaAutomatedTesting/README.md

 This way you can gurantee the development and testing enviorments won't compete for ports.

+You will also need to make sure you have a 'test' enviorment set-up in your knexfile.js

 Next, you will need to bring in a few more requirements:

 ```